edfeld/TriviaGame/README.md

 # TriviaGame

+## TriviaGame is a timed trivia game written with the following technologies

+- HTML
+- CSS
+- JavaScript incorporating JQuery, timers and delays

-A timed trivia game featuring questions about the Muppets.
+The game featuring questions about the Muppets.

 Click the start button to initialize the game.